-In the U.S., financial markets benefited from the overall strength of the domestic economy, which continued to exhibit positive fundamentals and a steady rate of growth.
-The strength of the U.S. economy reflected several favorable domestic trends, including low unemployment and high levels of consumer confidence and spending.
-In addition, the U.S. economy benefited from the ongoing economic and financial recovery in certain foreign markets, including those in the Far East and in certain emerging markets.
-During the quarter, the Federal Reserve Board (the "Fed") left the overnight lending rate unchanged after lowering interest rates by 0.25% on three separate occasions during the fourth quarter of fiscal 1998.
-However, in response to concerns regarding the potential for accelerating inflation and in light of the improved conditions in non-U.S. markets, the Fed announced that it was shifting its bias toward the tightening of interest rates.
-As a result, bond yields increased and equity prices declined toward the end of the quarter as investors became concerned that the Fed would raise the overnight lending rate in the near future.
+In the U.S., the domestic economy continued to exhibit positive fundamentals and a steady rate of growth.
+The strength of the U.S. economy reflected several favorable domestic trends, including low unemployment, high levels of consumer confidence and spending, and a high demand for imports.
+In addition, the U.S. economy benefited from the ongoing recovery in certain international markets.
+Throughout the quarter, there were numerous indications that U.S. economic growth was continuing at a brisk pace and at a higher rate than anticipated.
+Such indications, coupled with the renewed vigor in international markets, greatly increased fears of accelerating inflation.
+As a result, the Federal Reserve Board (the "Fed") raised the overnight lending rate by 0.25% on two separate occasions during the quarter, and also raised the discount rate by 0.25%.
+While the Fed announced that it was adopting a neutral stance toward interest rates, considerable uncertainty still remained as to whether additional actions would be necessary in order to mitigate inflationary pressures.